-Title Update Author: Approved by: Protocol against harassment and discrimination 07/07/2021 GP - MJM Direction Committee
+Title Update Author: Approved by: Protocol against harassment and discrimination 18/04/2023 GP - MJM Direction Committee

-5. COLLECTIVES OR GROUPS AT RISKS OF SEXUAL HARASSMENT
+5. COLLECTIVES OR GROUPS AT RISK OF SEXUAL HARASSMENT

-Sexual harassment and gender harassment can occur in any profession, work environment or professional category, and in any age group.
+Sexual harassment and gender-based harassment can occur in any profession, work environment or professional category, and in any age group.

-Studies show that most people who suffer gender harassment are women.
+Studies show that most people who suffer gender-based harassment are women, although this kind of harassment can be suffered by both sexes.